2x01-p2-1/2x01-p2-1/README.md

-show code coverage statistics for each test case, including an explanation of how you have generated these statistics (whether manual, through a lib, or via the IDE) provide instructions how to run the test suite embed an animated gif or another short video (~1 min) of the test case being ran
+show code coverage statistics for each test case, including an explanation of how you have generated these statistics (whether manual, through a lib, or via the IDE) provide instructions how to run the test suite embed an animated gif or another short video (~1 min) of the test case being ran Our team chose the Challenges control class to do the whilebox testing.
+The test cases are: